 COVID-19 Pandemic.
 The COVID-19 pandemic and related governmental control measures severely disrupted financial markets and overall economic conditions in 2020 and 2021.
-While the impact of the pandemic and the associated uncertainties remained in 2022 and 2023, there has been significant progress made with COVID-19 vaccination levels, which has resulted in the easing of restrictive measures in the U.S. At the same time, many industries continue to experience supply chain disruptions and labor shortages.
-Inflation also increased significantly during 2021 and 2022, and in response the Federal Reserve has raised the federal funds target rate multiple times in 2022 and 2023, as discussed above.
-Oil and gas prices have also been volatile due in part to the pandemic and the wars in Ukraine and Israel and surrounding areas.
+While the impact of the pandemic and the associated uncertainties remained in 2022 and 2023, there was significant progress made with COVID-19 vaccination levels, which resulted in the easing of restrictive measures in the U.S. At the same time, many industries experienced supply chain disruptions and labor shortages.
+Inflation increased significantly during 2021 and 2022, and in response the Federal Reserve has raised the federal funds target rate multiple times in 2022 and 2023, as discussed above.
 On April 10, 2023, the COVID-19 national emergency was ended by Congress, and the national public health emergency ended on May 11, 2023.

-Subordinated Debt Repurchase.
-In March 2024, we repurchased \$1.0 million in principal amount of our 5.125% Fixed-to-Floating Rate Subordinated Notes due 2032 (the "2032 Notes").
+Subordinated Debt Repurchases.
+During the first quarter of 2024, we repurchased \$1.0 million in principal amount of our 5.125% Fixed-to-Floating Rate Subordinated Notes due 2032 (the "2032 Notes").
+During the second quarter of 2024, we repurchased \$5.0 million in principal amount of our 5.125% Fixed-to-Floating Rate Subordinated Notes due 2029 (the "2029 Notes") and \$2.0 million in principal amount of our 2032 Notes.